About ETA

 Curriculum-Driven, Not Just Activity

 Most tennis camps offer supervised hitting time.
-ETA offers a structured, progressive curriculum with specific learning objectives each day — five court levels, deliberate skill progression, and a coaching philosophy rooted in the USPTA methodology that made Eagle Tennis Club's coaching staff the best in Idaho.
+ETA runs a structured, progressive curriculum with specific learning objectives each day — five court levels and deliberate skill progression rooted in proven USPTA methodology.

 🏫